Sanidhya002/mywebprojects/README.md

 # mywebprojects
-Here is my web projects.
+This is my web projects.

+To view this web page you have to open the file "code.html" in your browser.
+Hope you like it.